mikependon/RepoDB.NET/pages/introduction/preface.md

 # Preface

-[RepoDb](https://github.com/mikependon/RepoDb) is an open-source .NET ORM that bridge the gaps between micro-ORMs and full-ORMs.
-It helps the developer to simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.
+[RepoDb](https://github.com/mikependon/RepoDb) is an open-source .NET ORM library that bridges the gap of micro-ORMs and macro-ORMs (aka Full-ORMs).
+It helps the developers to simplify the switch-over of when to use the BASIC and ADVANCE operations during the application development.

 You can use the library to work with [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer), [SQLite](https://www.nuget.org/packages/RepoDb.SqLite), [MySQL](https://www.nuget.org/packages/RepoDb.MySql) and [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql) Relational Database Management Systems (RDBMS).

 It is here to improve the things and experiences when working with the Data Access Technology in .NET space.

-We are glad and would like to thank you for your interest in learning RepoDb.
+We are glad and thankful to your interest in learning RepoDb.
 We hope that you will learn a lot and improve your development experiences while using this library.

 Enjoy learning!